 In the north of England the Prerogative Court of York covered the dioceses of Chester, Carlisle, Durham and York.
 The records of this are held at the Borthwick Institute for Archives, although the indexes (covering 1688–1858) are on Findmypast.

 Today a will is a single document, often beginning “This is the last will and testament of…”, but in the Middle Ages there were two separate documents.
 The testament concerned a person’s goods, while the will itself expressed their wishes as to the disposition of lands.
 By about 1500 the two documents had merged, and began to be written in English instead of Latin.
 The Statute of Wills in 1540 enabled landowners to devise their lands by will.
 Other requirements were also laid down: a will must be in writing, signed by the person whose will it was (the ‘testator’), and must have at least two witnesses and an executor.

 It is worth remembering that the wills appearing in will registers are always copies, with the possibility of errors creeping in occasionally despite the best efforts of the clerks concerned.
 The Prerogative Court of Canterbury retained many original wills, including those of famous people such as William Shakespeare (see image above).
 Dated 1616, this can be downloaded for free from TNA’s website.

-After 1858, probate was removed from the Church to the National Court of Probate for England and Wales (Scotland had a separate system).
+After 1858, probate was removed from the church Prerogative Courts to the National Court of Probate for England and Wales (Scotland had a separate system).
 These later wills have become much easier to access since the Government launched its ‘Find a will’ website.
 Prices have also been slashed to just £1.50 per will, making it much cheaper to find out what a family member left to others.
-For Scottish ancestors, probate records can be accessed via ScotlandsPeople.
+For Scottish ancestry, probate records can be accessed via ScotlandsPeople.

 Check out our guide for information on tracing other kinds of family history death record.